gmc-code/PC-app-development/docs/Anvil/sportsmen.rst

 | Place the radio buttons together in a horizontal line at the top.
 | Use the properties panel to set their names and their text property to "basketball", "cricket", "soccer", "AFL".
 | Resize them to just fit the text.
-| Click the XY panel and drag its right handle to resize it horizontally to comfortably fit the radio buttons text.
+| Click the XYpanel and drag its right handle to resize it horizontally to comfortably fit the radio buttons text.
 Suggested width is about 400.

 ----

 Information type
 ~~~~~~~~~~~~~~~~~~~

 | Place 3 label fields in a vertical line at the left below the first radio button.